sparkflows/sparkflows-docs/docs/user-guide/auto-ml/index.rst

     :doc:`/user-guide/auto-ml/pycaret`

-    Pycaret automl package is used in experiments.
+    Pycaret AutoML package is used in experiments.

 .. toctree::